The Producer's Creative Partnership (PCP) - Malta's premier production service company

 SHOPS

-Shops are usually open between the hours of 9 a.m. and 7 p.m. with a three or four hour lunch break normally starting from around 12.30 p.m.
-Shops are generally not open on Sundays and Public Holidays, except for Baystreet shops in St. Julians which remain open on Sundays.
-The main shopping centre is in the city, Valletta, particularly in the main street called Republic Street.
-Other shopping areas can be found at Sliema too.
+Shops are usually open between the hours of 9 a.m. and 7 p.m.
+Some small shops have a three or four hour lunch break normally starting from around 12.30 p.m.
+Small shops are generally not open on Sundays and Public Holidays, except for Baystreet shops in St. Julians which remain open on Sundays.
+The main shopping centre is in the city, Valletta, particularly in the main street called Republic Street and in Sliema.
 However, there are a small number of shops in many towns and villages.
 There are open air markets once a week in most towns and villages.
-The largest is the Valletta market on Sunday mornings.
-Also interesting is the fish market at Marsaxlokk also held on Sundays.
+The largest is the Valletta market on Sunday mornings and the second hand market in Cottonera also on Sunday mornings.
+Also interesting is the fish market at Marsaxlokk, also held on Sundays.

 TAXIS

 Taxis can be identified by their all-white livery and are all fitted with meters.
 Chauffer-driven vehicles controlled from a garage outlet have no "taxi" sign and are usually cheaper than white taxis.
-These lower cost taxis usually charge 18 to 20 Euros for a 20-25 minute ride.
+There are also app-taxis including Uber and Bolt.
+An Uber from the airport to Valletta or St Julians can cost under 15 Euros.
+Street-hailed taxis can be double the cost.

 Overseas calls may be made to all parts of the world.
 The dialing code for outgoing overseas calls from Malta is "00" followed by the countries' code.
 Malta's international code is "356".
-The two mobile phone systems utilise a GSM network.
-Malta has international roaming agreements with many European countries for the use of GSM technology phones.
+The two mobile phone systems utilize 4G and 5G.
+Since Malta is in the EU there are no roaming costs when using your EU phone in Malta.
 At the moment there are three mobile networks to choose from.
+A pre-paid bundle consisting of lots of data and 200 minutes of Malta/EU calls can cost you as little as 10 Euros a month.
+Fibre internet is available practically everywhere and speeds of 1GB are available.
+The average minimum speed in households is currently 300 Mbs.

 TELEVISION & RADIO

-There are six cable and terrestrial television stations on the island.
+There are some six cable and terrestrial television stations on the island.
 Television Malta (TVM) is the national station managed by the Public Broadcasting Services Ltd. The station broadcasts locally-made programmes in Maltese whilst foreign films and documentaries are generally broadcast in English.
-The advertising market does not support enough all stations' programming and as a result there are several local programmes which are produced on shoe-string budgets.
-This is rather obvious in the quality of local programming screened on the airwaves.
 Television airwaves from Italy are received fairly well in the Maltese islands, providing many households with over 12 Italian stations.
 Cable TV has also been introduced in the early nineties and this provides a wide range of stations from Europe and North America.
-There are 19 radio stations, most of which are privately owned.
+Most households nowadays connect their TV via their internet.
+There are nearly 20 radio stations, most of which are privately owned.

 TIME